 Working from home will be the norm

 The first significant change is that working from home (WFH) is part of this “new normal.”
 However, WFH is not for everyone, nor is it possible for everyone.
 It does make most organizations rethink how they deliver value.
-Not only must we consider the outcomes, but (as we should have done previously) how do each of the customer touchpoints affect the overall customer experience and effort?
+In terms of ITSM in the new normal, not only must we consider the outcomes, but (as we should have done previously) how do each of the customer touchpoints affect the overall customer experience and effort?
 How can and will we leverage technology to maintain the camaraderie, teamwork, and culture of an organization?
 How will augmented reality (AR) and virtual reality (VR) be leveraged in a business-to-consumer (B2C) and retail environment, e.g., so we can see how we look in an article of clothing?
 How can we maintain the conversations throughout the day with our co-workers, where so much of the knowledge sharing is done?
 How will organizations ensure employee loyalty and engagement, if I spend more time at home alone, or talking to customers?
 Will I have my collaboration toolset open when working so we enable those human-to-human interactions that are needed to build and maintain loyalty and engagement?
 Instead of a text, will we have a screen pop up with the person asking the question vs. a text box?
 Can I turn it off outside work hours, or will some organizations still expect workers to be available 24×7, for any task, regardless of priority?
 How do we separate work from personal, or don’t we?

 In the “new normal” our expectations, needs, and wants will change as other things change around us.
 It’s not just the shiny object syndrome (SOS), but when we observe someone else with the productivity tools that would benefit us and our customers, how long will it take the organization to respond?
 To meet this new challenge will require organizations to be more agile, not only agile software development, but organizational agility, the ability of the organization to respond quickly to customer needs and wants.
 This means HR, Finance, Facilities, Engineering, Development, and Customer Support will all need to be agile, and we’ll need to work in a more enterprise-based view, not the functional, siloed models that hinder many organizations today.
 Work methods, documentation, process flows, automation, and toolsets will need to change faster, and customers will need to understand that partnering with their service provider will provide the highest chance of success.In this so-called 'new normal', work methods, documentation, process flows, automation, and toolsets will need to change faster, says @ITSMNinja #ITSM #COVID19 Click To Tweet